How To Fix Tennis Elbow PainSep 21, 2023

 Not everyone who gets tennis elbow actually plays tennis, and it is not very common in professional tennis players.
 It can, however, affect recreational tennis players, particularly when they hit a backhand or anyone who performs repetitive movements using the wrist.
 Tennis Elbow is a degenerative condition that affects the extensor carpi radialis brevis tendon (ECRB).
 A tendon attaches a muscle to bone, and every time you extend your wrist, you use this muscle, which pulls on the tendon attachment.

 The tendon is made up of a number of threads of collagen.
-There are a natural injury and repair process that happens to the collagen fibers throughout the tendons with activity.
-If we do not repair all of the collagen fibers in the tendon that are injured, then eventually enough of the tendon is damaged and painful symptoms develop when we load the area.
+There is a natural injury and repair process that happens to the collagen fibers throughout the tendons with activity.
+If we do not repair all of the collagen fibers in the tendon that are injured, then eventually enough of the tendon is damaged, and painful symptoms develop when we load the area.

 So, tennis elbow is an overuse injury that occurs when there is more tissue breakdown versus repair.
 This sets off a cascade of pain, weakness, and stiffness in the elbow and forearm of the affected side.